-- A list of covered medications that require prior authorization - A list of covered specialty medications (medications that treat chronic or complex conditions) - A list of covered vaccines - An exception to BCBSAZ prescription medication limitations - Information on the assigned cost-share tier of a covered medication - Information regarding maintenance medications (medications taken on an extended and continual basis for treatment of a chronic or ongoing health condition) - Other information about your Pharmacy benefit, including where to find a copy of your plan's tiered drug list
+- A list of covered medications that require precertification - A list of covered specialty medications (medications that treat chronic or complex conditions) - A list of covered vaccines - An exception to BCBSAZ prescription medication limitations - Information on the assigned cost-share tier of a covered medication - Information regarding maintenance medications (medications taken on an extended and continual basis for treatment of a chronic or ongoing health condition) - Other information about your Pharmacy benefit, including where to find a copy of your plan's tiered drug list

 Certain vaccines are covered when you get them from in-network retail pharmacies and they are given by a certified, licensed pharmacist.
-The following supplies and devices are also covered under this benefit:
+Limited supplies and devices are also covered under this benefit, such as diabetic test strips, lancets, diabetic syringes/needles for insulin, certain insulin pumps and monitoring devices, and spacer devices for asthma medications.